openeuler-mirror/BSCCompiler/src/MapleFE/docs/maplefe-autogen.md

 ```python
 gen_func_definition_end = lambda dictionary, node_name: '}\nreturn node;\n}'
 ```
-Function `gen_func_definition_end` return a string with the statements at the end of the function body.
+Function `gen_func_definition_end` returns a string with the statements at the end of the function body.

-Since it does not need to handle any non-AST-node values, so some functions for values are missing for `AstVisitor`.
+Since it does not need to handle any non-AST-node values, therefore some functions for values are missing for `AstVisitor`.

 ### 4. Generate the code in C++ header and source files